liferay-search/liferay-docs/en/user/articles/120-search/09-search-configuration/01-search-configuration-intro.markdown

 - Reindexing to make sure the search indexes are current with the database
 - Tweaking the search widgets added to pages
 - Creating new Search Pages
-- Configuring the connectors that let @product@ and the search engine communicate
+- Configuring the connectors that let @sharepoint@ and the search engine communicate

 In fact, _Configuring Search_ means all those things.
 This is a high level